-We incurred fees of \$154,418 in share issuance for consultants in consideration of the services which have been provided to the Company for the three months ended August 31, 2023, as compared to \$254,547 for the three months ended August 31, 2022.
-The decrease of \$100,129 or 39% was due to the reduced engagement of consultants to the Company that were compensated with shares of our common stock.
-The rationale for compensating these consultants and advisors with shares is to minimize the usage of cash by the Company to allow the Company to use the cash to invest in revenue-generating activities.
+We incurred fees of \$108,213 in share issuance for consultants in consideration of the services which have been provided to the Company for the three months ended November 30, 2023, as compared to \$823,431 for the three months ended November 30, 2022.
+The decrease of \$715,218 or 87% was due to the reduced engagement of consultants to the Company that were compensated with shares of our common stock.
+The rationale for compensating these consultants and advisors with shares is to (i) minimize the usage of cash by the Company to allow the Company to use the cash to invest in revenue-generating activities, and (ii) ensure that their contributions are closely tied to the growth and prosperity of our Company.